space-concordia-robotics/robotics-prototype/README.md

 Secondly, it is imperative you use a virtual env (instead of your system Python) to use/contribute to the project, else things could get messy.

 ## Automatic Setup
+**Notes:**
+- Make sure you have at least 10GB of **free space** to complete the installation.
+More is always better.
+- Don't forget the `--recursive` when cloining, or you might run into issues.
+- The script will take about an hour to complete (depends on internet speed and specs).
+Please monitor the process for any potential errors.
+- You should be prompted once (maybe more) for sudo password.
+Apart from that, you can can sit back and relax :slightly_smiling_face:

-To use the automatic setup script you must first clone the repo into `~/Programming`
+To use the automatic setup script you must first clone the repo into a directory called `Programming` in your home folder.
+Path should be `~/Programming`.
 ```
 $ cd ~/Programming
 $ git clone --recursive https://github.com/space-concordia-robotics/robotics-prototype robotics-prototype